herrkaefer/twitter2weibo/README.md

-Repost interested tweets to Sina Weibo.
+`twitter2weibo`: Repost interested tweets to Sina Weibo.

-There is an ignored file `appconfig.py` which list some private information related to Weibo and Twitter app settings.
-It looks like:
+# How to use

+First, create Twitter and Weibo apps.
+Put private settings into a `appconfig.py` file along with `twitter2weibo.py`, which looks like:

 ```py
 t_consumer_key = 'xxx'